 - We never know what the next hot stock will be or why some of the great companies of the past (i.e. Eastman Kodak and NCR) have fizzled.
 So, rather than trying to be a stock-picker, I have tried to focus somewhat on trends that will have more broad-based implications on the Economy, as well as the Financial Markets.
 Also, since the Financial Markets do not exist in a vacuum, it is important to consider everything in the broader context.

 After four years in Manhattan, I spent the rest of my career in South Florida.
 All the while, however, I have had a number of Overseas Clients.
-I have always found it interesting that people who live in other countries often know quite a lot about the US, and many Americans seem to know very little about the world about us.
+I have always found it interesting that people who live in other countries often know quite a lot about the US, and many Americans seem to know very little about the world around us.
 Now, I realize that there are some reasons for that; however, I believe that a lack of global curiosity, on our part, might be a contributing factor.

 I retired in early 2012 and my Daughter decided that I needed to find something to do–hence, this Blog.
 Although my professional background is financial, I also have strong views on Politics, Education, Foreign Affairs and a wide range of other topics.
 So, if you see something that doesn’t strike your fancy, just scroll-on to the next Post.

 But, if you do like the content, please pass the Blog Address on to Your Friends.